PID-Guided Partial Alignment for Multimodal Decentralized Federated Learning: Motivation Study: Knowledge Alignment and Sharing on Multimodal Overlays

-where $R(Y)$ is information about $Y$ present in \emph{both} modalities, $U_{X_i}(Y)$ is \emph{only} in $X_i$, and $S(Y)$ arises \emph{only} under joint observation.
-We illustrate PID with two modalities for clarity, but both PID and our design extend naturally to more than two modalities \citep{griffith2014quantifying}.
+where $R(Y)$ denotes information about $Y$ shared by \emph{both} modalities, $U_{X_i}(Y)$ denotes information \emph{specific} to $X_i$, and $S(Y)$ denotes information that emerges \emph{only} from joint observation.
+We illustrate PID with two modalities for clarity, but both PID and our design extend naturally to more than two modalities~\cite{griffith2014quantifying}.

-Motivate by PID, the representation for a modality can be decomposed into three slices—\emph{redundant} ($R(Y)$) , \emph{unique} ($U_{X_i}(Y)$), and \emph{synergistic} ($S(Y)$).
-PID provides clear principles on how the slices \emph{should} be aligned and shared across agents: (i) \emph{unique} slice is exclusive to a modality and is shareable among all agents that possess that modality; (ii) \emph{redundant} slice is shareable across all agents, though harder for unimodal agents to estimate; (iii) \emph{synergistic} slice captures cross-modal complementarity, is learnable only by multimodal agents (still heterogeneous across different modality subsets).
+\emph{Networking interpretation (overlay rule).} PID directly prescribes \emph{the overlay on which each component should be exchanged}, based on modality membership: (i) the \emph{unique} slice is modality-exclusive and is gossiped only on the per-modality overlay of agents that possess that modality; (ii) the \emph{redundant} slice represents the component intended to be compatible across modality branches, and is therefore exchanged on the per-modality overlay among all agents that possess that modality; (iii) the \emph{synergistic} slice captures cross-modal complementarity, is learnable only by multimodal peers, and is therefore exchanged on a small overlay among agents that share the same modality set.
+Fissioning each modality representation into redundant/unique/synergistic slices and routing them on per-component sub-overlays is the core mechanism of \PARSE.

-\textbf{P2P Knowledge Sharing with Partial Alignment.} With slicing, each agent only updates the slices corresponding to its available modalities, preventing interference across unrelated parts of the model. \textit{Slice-level alignment} emerges automatically by sharing modality-specific branches between heterogeneous agents.
-Knowledge sharing between a pair of agents is restricted to their \textit{align-able} slices, therefore not distracted by gradient conflicts between slices that cannot be aligned.
-P2P knowledge sharing is compatible with any DFL communication topology and does not require any costly coordination or gradient surgery.
-These considerations motivate the \PARSE framework introduced next (Section~\ref{sec:framework}).
+\textbf{P2P Knowledge Sharing with Partial Alignment.} Because each agent only updates the slices its modalities entitle it to, local training is decoupled across heterogeneous peers and no message arriving on a link ever touches a parameter the sender cannot meaningfully contribute to.
+Overlay-level alignment then emerges \emph{automatically} from the membership rule: any pair of peers gossips only on the sub-overlays whose slices both endpoints hold, and is never distracted by gradient conflicts on slices that cannot be aligned.
+The construction imposes no constraint on the underlying P2P topology and requires neither central coordination nor gradient surgery, so it composes with any DFL gossip protocol — properties detailed in the \PARSE framework (Section~\ref{sec:framework}).